Squelsh84/milestone-UFO/README.md

 ### Issues when Testing

 * My original plan was to use the full dataset for this project.
-When I began to load the dat it became obvious that it wasnt going     to work.
+When I began to load the data it became obvious that it wasn't going     to work.
 The page was taking a long time to load and most times it crashed.
 It was giving crossfilter errors because it was timing out.
-After some time I scrapped the datset and decided to take the year i was born from it.
+After some time I scrapped the dataset and decided to take the year I was born from it.

 * Maps was not picking from the csv file.
-I then created a seperate geojson file and create a var to pluck from this.
+I then created a separate geojson file and create a var to pluck from this.

 * The charts were leaking out over the page and causing stretching.
 I decided to put them inside cards as it helped to keep them from   doing this and also make the UI look better.

-* Datatable was too large for smaller screens.
-To fix this I created a media querie to not display on smaller screens.
+* Data table was too large for smaller screens.
+To fix this I created a media queries to not display on smaller screens.